bustoutsolutions/siesta/Docs/state.md

 At this point, `loading` is true, `latestError` holds information about the previously failed request, and `data` still gives the old cached data.

 Siesta’s opinion is that your UI should decide for itself which of these things it prioritizes over the others.
-For example, you may prefer to refresh silently when there is already data available, or you may prefer to always show a spinner.
+For example, you may prefer to refresh silently when there is already data displayed, or you may prefer to show a spinner on refresh.
+You may prefer to show a modal error message, an unobtrusive error popup, or existing data with no error message at all.
+It’s up to you.